ejuju/nubio/readme.md

 ### Features

+- Configure your resume with a single JSON file.
-- Export your resume as PDF, JSON, plain text, Markdown, or static HTML page.
+- Export your resume as PDF, JSON, plain text, Markdown, or static HTML.
 - Serve your resume as a website (or generate static website files).
+- Auto HTTPS (get and renew certs using ACME).
 - Single executable.
-- Auto HTTPS (get and renew certs using ACME).

 ### Live demo